bharathshamasundar/CustomerRewards/README.md

 # CustomerRewards

-This is a Spring Boot application which calculates the monthly rewards as well as the total rewards for the a given dataset of customers and transactions.
+This is a Spring Boot application which calculates the monthly rewards as well as the total rewards for a given dataset of customers and transactions.

 I have created only a small dataset using the CommandLineRunner, ideally you would want the dataset to persist somewhere and then you would read it.
 But to make things simpler I have chosen this route.